 Within the past three years there have been no FLUM changes within the defined radius.

 2. actual development over the immediately preceding three years; and

-Within the half-mile radius of the subject property there have been two zoning actions approved by the Board of County Commissioners which were developed.
+Within the half-mile radius of the subject property there has been one zoning action approved by the Board of County Commissioners which was developed.